fence-io/website/content/articles/networking/linux-network-namespace/index.md

 To unravel this concept, let's delve into some fundamental aspects.

-## What is the Linux Networking Stack?
+## What constitutes a Networking Stack?

-The Linux networking stack is a set of software layers designed to facilitate communication across networks.
+The networking stack is a set of software layers designed to facilitate communication across networks.
 Each layer within this stack is responsible for specific tasks such as data transmission, addressing, routing, and interaction with applications.
 Together, these layers collaborate to establish communication between devices connected to a network.
 This networking stack typically follows the OSI (Open Systems Interconnection) model.

 Here's a overview of the layers commonly present in a networking stack: